brunorijsman/dske-python/docs/protocol-guide.md

 ### Authentication using signatures

+TODO: This is duplicate; merge with the section higher up.

 All in-band DSKE protocol messages are authenticated using the HTTP `DSKE-Signature` header.
 It contains two pieces of information: